I want to talk a bit today about labor and work.

 (Laughter)

 But imagine this was slightly different.
-Imagine if did not have your kids.
-And one day you to the park and you met some kids.
-They were just your kids, and you played with them for a few hours, and when you were about leave, the parents said, “Hey, by the way, just before leave, if you’re interested, they’re for sale.”
+Imagine if you did have your kids.
+And one day you went to the park and met some kids.
+They were just like your kids, and you played with them for few hours, and when you were about to leave, the parents said, “Hey, by the way, just before leave, if you’re interested, they’re for sale.”

 (Laughter)

 How much you pay for them now?
 Most people say not that much.
-And this is because our kids so valuable, not just because of who they are, but because of us, they are so connected to us, and because of the time connection.
-By the way, if you think IKEA instructions are not good, about the instructions that come with kids, those are really tough.
+And this is because kids are so valuable, not just because of who are, but because of us, because they are so connected to us, because of the time and connection.
+By the way, if you think IKEA instructions are good, what about the instructions that come with kids, those are tough.

 (Laughter)

-By way, these are my kids, which, of course, are wonderful and so on.
-Which comes to tell one more thing, which is, much like our builders, when they look the creature of their creation, we don’t see that other people don’t see our way.
+By the way, these are my kids, which, of course, are wonderful and so on.
+Which comes tell you one more thing, which is, much like our builders, when they look the creature of their creation, we don’t see that people don’t see things our way.

 Let me say one last comment.
-If you think about Adam Smith Karl Marx, Adam Smith had a very important notion of efficiency. gave an example of a pin factory.
-He said pins 12 different steps, and if one person does all 12 steps, production is very low. if you get one person to do step one, one person to do step two and step three and so on, production can increase tremendously.
-And indeed, is a great example, and the reason for the Industrial Revolution efficiency.
-Karl Marx, on the other hand, said that the alienation of labor is important in how people think about the connection to what they doing.
-And if you do all 12 steps, you about the pin.
-But if you do one step every time, you don’t care as much.
+If you about Adam Smith versus Karl Marx, Adam Smith had a important notion of efficiency.
+He gave an example of a pin factory.
+He said have 12 different steps, and if one person does 12 steps, production is very low.
+But if you get one person to step one, and one person to do step two and step three and on, production can increase tremendously.
+And indeed, this is a great example, and reason for the Industrial Revolution and efficiency.
+Karl Marx, on the other hand, said the alienation of labor is incredibly important in how think about the connection to what they are doing.
+And if do all 12 steps, you care about the pin.
+But if you do step every time, maybe you don’t care as much.

-I think that in Industrial Revolution, Adam Smith was more correct than Karl Marx.
-But the reality is that we’ve switched, now we’re in the knowledge economy.
-You can ask yourself, what happens a knowledge economy?
+I that in the Industrial Revolution, Adam Smith was more correct than Karl Marx.
+But the is that we’ve switched, and now we’re in the knowledge economy.
+You can ask yourself, what in a knowledge economy?
 Is efficiency still more important than meaning?
-I think answer is no. I think that as we move to situations in people have to decide on their own about how much effort, attention, caring, how connected they to it, are they thinking about labor on the way to work, and in the shower so on, all of a sudden Marx has more things to say to us.
-So when we think labor, we usually think about motivation and payment as the same thing, but the reality is that we probably add all kinds of things to it — meaning, creation, challenges, ownership, identity, pride, etc.
+I the answer is no. I think that as we move to situations in people have to decide on their own about how much effort, attention, caring, connected they feel to it, are they thinking about labor the way to work, and in the shower and on, all of a sudden Marx has more things to say to us. when we think about labor, we usually think about and payment as the same thing, but the reality is we should probably add all kinds of things to — meaning, creation, challenges, ownership, identity, pride, etc.

-The news is that if we added all of those components and thought them — how do we create our own meaning, pride, motivation, and do we do it in our workplace, and for the — I think we could get people to be both productive and happier.
+The news is that if we added all of those components and thought them — how do we create our own meaning, pride, motivation, and how we do it in our workplace, and for the employees — I think we get people to be both more productive and happier.